tuxthepenguin84/promptly/README.md

   </a>
 </div>

-Promptly is an AI Chat app designed specifically for WearOS devices, allowing you to interact with various AI models directly from your smartwatch.
+Promptly is an AI Chat app designed specifically for Wear OS devices, allowing you to interact with various AI models directly from your smartwatch.
 It offers a seamless and intuitive way to get quick answers, generate creative text & images, and manage your AI conversations on the go.
-The companion phone app facilitates transferring your API key to your WearOS device.
+The companion phone app facilitates transferring your API key to your Wear OS device.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>